ssshake/retro-computing-internet-resources/README.md

 The goal is to compile a comprehensive list of all projects to get vintage computers connected to the internet!

+If you have a project you would like added to the list please say so on the Discussion page or submit a PR!

 - [TheOldNet.com](http://theoldnet.com)
 - [The Old Net - HTTP Proxy](http://theoldnet.com/docs/httpproxy/index.html)